Moving to Poland: Expat Registration Guide

 Online via PUE ZUS (pue.zus.pl) or at any ZUS branch.
 Employed workers are registered by their employer automatically.

-MANDATORYEU + Non-EUNFZ (Narodowy Fundusz Zdrowia), Poland's National Health Fund, entitles registered contributors to free or subsidised healthcare at NFZ-contracted providers.
-Employees are enrolled automatically through ZUS contributions, and coverage begins once the first contribution payment is processed.
+MANDATORYEU + Non-EUHealth Insurance Registration (NFZ) in Poland: Employed workers registered automatically by employer via ZUS.
+Self-employed must register independently.
+Registration with NFZ (Narodowy Fundusz Zdrowia), Poland's National Health Fund, which entitles you to free or subsidised healthcare at NFZ-contracted providers.
+Employees are enrolled automatically through ZUS contributions.
+Coverage begins after the first contribution is paid.

 - PESEL number